 This protocol covers, in general terms, the sample collection and analysis method, the equipment needed, and the quality control objectives of measurements made with CW.
 It is not meant to replace an instrument manual but, rather, provides guidelines to be incorporated into standard operating procedures by anyone providing measurement services.
-Questions about these guidelines should be directed to the U.S. Environmental Protection Agency.
+Questions about these guidelines should be directed to the U.S. Environmental Protection Agency, Office of Radiation Programs, Radon Division (ANR-464), Problem Assessment Branch 401 M Street, S.W., Washington, D.C., 20460.

 The CW method samples the ambient air by filtering airborne particles as the air is drawn through a filter cartridge at a low flow rate of about 0.1 to one liter per minute.
 An alpha detector such as a diffused-junction or surface-barrier detector counts the alpha particles produced by the radon decay products as they decay on the filter.
 The detector is set normally to detect alpha particles with energies between two and eight MeV.
 The alpha particles emitted from the radon decay products radium A (Po-218) and radium C' (Po-214) are the significant contributors to the events that are measured by the detector.
-All CW detectors are capable of measuring individual radon and thoron decay products, while some can be adapted to measure the percentage of thoron decay products.
+All CW detectors are capable of measuring individual radon and thoron decay products.
 The event count is directly proportional to the number of alpha particles emitted by the radon decay products on the filter.

-The unit contains typically a microprocessor that stores the number of counts and elapsed time.
+number of counts and elapsed time.
 The CW detector can be set to record the total counts registered over specified time periods.
 The unit must be calibrated in a calibration facility to convert count rate to Working Level (WL) values.
 This may be done initially by the manufacturer, and should be done periodically thereafter by the operator.